GATERAGE/neuralnet/README.md

    - Hit **Ingest**.
    - Then enter a query (“Summarize the doc...”), pick LLM backend (local/OpenAI/etc.), and click **Submit**.

-You now have a **production-oriented** RAG system that can dynamically adapt chunk size for large context windows.
+You now have a **production-oriented** RAGE system that can dynamically adapt chunk size for large context windows.
 Enjoy!